Trump Got Us Into This Shutdown, GOP Doesn’t Want His Help Getting Out of It

 Further reporting on Sunday suggests that Trump isn’t actually content with his role in the shutdown negotiations.
 One senior White House official said he’s “itching” to get involved, but that’s the last thing Republican aides and lawmakers want.

-While the president was said to be upset about the prospect of missing a glitzy fundraiser celebrating the one-year anniversary of his inauguration on Saturday, he dutifully canceled his weekend trip to Mar-a-Lago once it became apparent that the government would shut down on Friday night.
-Aside from the terrible optics, he probably could have attended.
+While the president was said to be upset about the prospect of missing a glitzy fundraiser celebrating the first anniversary of his inauguration on Saturday, he dutifully canceled his weekend trip to Mar-a-Lago once it became apparent that the government would shut down on Friday night.
+Aside from the terrible optics, he probably could have at least attended the fundraiser.
 He spent the weekend making phone calls, but according to the Washington Post he was mainly seeking updates and commentary, not trying to cut a deal.
 Otherwise, he just watched cable-news coverage and made an unsuccessful attempt to counter the idea that he’s disengaged from negotiations.
-Official White House photos of the president sitting at an empty desk and visiting the office of Press Secretary Sarah Huckabee Sanders were widely mocked on Twitter.
+Official White House photos of the president sitting at an empty desk and visiting the office of press secretary Sarah Huckabee Sanders were widely mocked on Twitter.

-Republican strategist John Feehery told the Post that it’s smart for the president to lay low rather than bolstering the Democrats’ claim that this is the “Trump Shutdown.”
+Republican strategist John Feehery told the Post that it’s smart for the president to lie low rather than bolstering the Democrats’ claim that this is the “Trump Shutdown.”

 “In these situations, the less you’re seen the better, and not just for him, for any president,” Feehery said.
 “You kind of want, by your lack of presence, to highlight this being a case of congressional incompetence, as opposed to presidential incompetence, and how you do that is by carefully managing your appearances.
 The more he appears in public, the more this becomes a Trump problem.”